-Five of the eight seagrass species known to occur in Moreton Bay were recorded in the 2022 survey: Zostera muelleri (subsp. capricorni), Halophila ovalis, Halophila spinulosa, Halophila decipiens and Halodule uninervis.
-Cymodocea serrulata was recorded in the 2021 survey but not observed in 2022.
+Five of the eight seagrass species known to occur in Moreton Bay were recorded in the 2023 survey: Zostera muelleri (subsp. capricorni), Halophila ovalis, Halophila spinulosa, Halophila decipiens and Halodule uninervis.
+Cymodocea serrulata was recorded in the 2021 survey but not observed in 2023.

-Maps showing the spatial distribution of each seagrass species in 2022 survey are shown in Figure 3.1 to Figure 3.4.
-The general pattern of assemblage structure across the depth zones at Fisherman Islands was as follows (Figure 3.5):
+Maps showing the spatial distribution of each seagrass species in 2023 survey are shown in Figure 3.1 to Figure 3.4 The general pattern of assemblage structure across the depth zones at Fisherman Islands was as follows (Figure 3.5):

-- Zostera muelleri numerically dominated intertidal and shallow subtidal waters; - Halophila spinulosa was numerically dominant or co-dominant in the intertidal subtidal transitional zone; - Subtidal areas were numerically dominated by sparse H. ovalis and H. decipiens.
+- Zostera muelleri numerically dominated intertidal and subtidal waters; - Halophila spinulosa was numerically dominant or co-dominant in the intertidal subtidal transitional zone, with small patches of H. ovalis and H. decipiens also present in this transitional zone; - Subtidal areas were numerically co-dominated by sparse H. ovalis/H. decipiens and Zostera muelleri; - Increased species mixing occurred in the subtidal areas in 2023.